CarpalCarp/Treasure_Hunt/README.md

 ![GitHub Logo](GameEx1.PNG)
 ![GitHub Logo](ProgramScreenshot.PNG)

+There isn't an objective in the game.
+It is to wonder around and search for supplies.

 ## Customizing a map file
 A map file can be customized with an n x m matrix of characters.<br />
 For the characters, use the ones already provided at the bottom.
 This is the example map1.txt:<br />